 Tumblr’s dashboard is really user-friendly, no matter the format of content you want to post.

-If you’re not ready to publish a post, or want to come back to it later, you can either save as a draft or schedule it in the queue.
+If you’re not ready to publish a post or want to come back to it later, you can either save it as a draft or schedule it in the queue.
 Both options are on the right side of the dashboard, or in the pull-down menu when you’re trying to post content.

-At the top of the dashboard, next you your profile picture, you’ll see a series of colorful icons labeled by format: text, photo, video, etc. Depending on what you’re trying to share, the options in each individual post box are really easy to figure out.
+At the top of the dashboard, next to your profile picture, you’ll see a series of colorful icons labeled by format: text, photo, video, etc. Depending on what you’re trying to share, the options in each individual post box are really easy to figure out.